Granite Belt unallocated surface water release (Accommodation Creek and Pike Creek)

 Tender assessment process

-We are assessing all applications against the eligibility requirements and evaluation criteria listed in the terms of release (PDF, 1.6MB).
+We assessed all applications against the eligibility requirements and evaluation criteria listed in the terms of release (PDF, 1.6MB).

 The price paid per megalitre will be determined by the lowest successful bid above the set confidential reserve price.